Combination bus

 Tambov OMON units in Nizhny Novgorod with a "truck-bus" on a ZIL-130.

 A combination bus, also called a truck bus or shift bus, is a purpose-built truck with a "passenger container" fulfilling the role of a bus.
 Such vehicles used to be common in developing countries.
-Alternative combination buses can be a passenger/cargo module/container mounted on a truck chassis, or a bus with a large open or closed in cargo area known as a bruck.
+Alternative combination buses can be a passenger/cargo module/container mounted on a truck chassis, or a bus with a large open or closed in cargo area also known as a bruck.